toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [SSH-Snake](https://github.com/MegaManSec/SSH-Snake) - SSH-Snake is a self-propagating, self-replicating, file-less script that automates the post-exploitation task of SSH private key and host discovery.
 * [sshamble](https://github.com/runZeroInc/sshamble) - Unexpected exposures in SSH; the tool checks for several common weaknesses in SSH security issues.
 * [StegCloak](https://github.com/kurolabs/stegcloak) - Hide secrets with invisible characters in plain text securely using passwords
+* [syft](https://anchore.com/opensource/) - Syft is a CLI tool and library for generating a Software Bill of Materials (SBOM) from container images and filesystems.
 * [uacme](https://github.com/ndilieto/uacme) - ACMEv2 client written in plain C with minimal dependencies.
 * [van-gonography](https://github.com/JoshuaKasa/van-gonography) - Hide your files of any type inside a image of your choice using steganography.
 * [vet](https://github.com/safedep/vet) - Tool for identifying risks in open source software supply chain.